About the exhibitionSPOTLIGHT ON THE FLATFILES: Meridith McNeal

 Magical Things, my ongoing series of watercolors, venerate the easily overlooked objects of everyday life: paperback novels, a thermos, a pencil sharpener.
 Mundane objects become totems, Milagros—charms of mindfulness, imbued with a power greater than the sum of their parts.
-Several months ago, after my mother died, I began a trajectory of this work Magical Things From My Mother’s House.
+Several months ago, after my mother died, I began a trajectory of this work.

 During this exhibition we will hold a Sunday Soiree, a pot-luck feast amongst the art to honor my mother’s tradition of gathering friends for witty, intelligent, art-filled fierce conversation over good food.
 Join me and you too will become part of the magic.